gdraheim/docker-systemctl-replacement/BUGS.md

 As a designer of a docker application container one should take that as a warning - the process is buggy and it may break.
 And so will your containered service.
+If you need a fallback solutation then the container clould application should monitor the docker container.